Space sector in India- Explained Pointwise

 4. Lack of robust Dispute Settlement Mechanism- This discourages private investment in the space sector in India.
 The void was seen in Antrix-Devas cancelled satellite deal.
 The Government of India owes nearly $1.2 billion to Devas Multimedia as per an order of a tribunal of the International Chamber of Commerce.

-5. Technological Challenges- ISRO faces technological upgradation challenges like powerful launch vehicles with higher payload capacity.
-For ex- While Chandrayaan-3 took nearly six weeks to get to the Moon, the failed Russian mission Luna-25 took just one week to touch down.
+5. Technological Challenges- ISRO faces challenges in upgrading its technology, such as developing more powerful launch vehicles with higher payload capacities.
+For example, Chandrayaan-3 took about six weeks to reach the Moon, while the failed Russian mission Luna-25 took only one week.
+Currently, India uses two LVM3 rockets for uncrewed lunar missions and relies on foreign rockets like SpaceX’s Falcon 9 for heavier payloads.

 6. Government funding driven sector- Some critics have argued that such massive spending by the government alone in the space sector curtails Indian government’s spending capability in social sectors like poverty alleviation, education, and health which must be the priority for developing country like India.